 - name: api_id, this is a parameter issued upon addition of an HTTP sub-product to your Clickatell account.
-A single account may have multiple API IDs associated with it. - name: from value: sender's phone number value: current password that is set on the account
+A single account may have multiple API IDs associated with it. - name: from value: current password that is set on the account